18sheimanr/DotNetExampleService/README.md

-# KafkaStarter - Learning .NET 9 with Kafka
+# STS/AI/Kafka Starter Project - Learning .NET 9 with Kafka and audio streaming

 This project is a comprehensive example application designed to help developers learn C#, .NET 9, and Apache Kafka integration.
 The solution demonstrates a modern web API with Kafka message production and consumption capabilities.

+The frontend allows a user to record an audio segment (no automatic VAD) and sends it to the .NET backend over websocket.
+Next, the backend transcribes it to text, produces a response via LLM, and finally streams audio back to the frontend via the same websocket, closing it when done.
+Responses generated are sent to the LLMResponseGenerated Kafka topic.

 ## Project Structure

-- **API**: RESTful service with a Kafka producer singleton service
+- **API**: RESTful service with a Kafka producer singleton service and openAIService for STS AI
 - **Consumer**: Console application that consumes messages from Kafka
 - **Shared**: Common models and utilities shared between projects